You wanna buy some comics or some monsters? Well, dang, here’s links to all my stuff for sale.

 Digital: 62 pages, full-color. $5.99.

-Features “How I Told My Grandma I’m Transgender” (originally appeared on Fusion.net), “The Transformers” (originally appeared in QU33R), and “On Reflection” (originally appeared in ALPHABET).
+Features the award-winning “How I Told My Grandma I’m Transgender” (originally appeared on Fusion.net), “The Transformers” (originally appeared in QU33R), and “On Reflection” (originally appeared in ALPHABET).

 16 pages, full color minicomic. $5.00.